talmolab/sleap/docs/guides/remote.rst

 **Command-line training**:

-Once you have your training package (or labels project file) and training profile, you can run training like so:
+Once you have your training job package (or labels package and training profile), you can run training like so:

 ::

-  sleap-train path/to/your/training_profile.json another/path/to/training_package.h5
+  sleap-train path/to/your/training_profile.json another/path/to/labels.pkg.slp

-The model will be saved in the :code:`models/` directory within the same directory as the **training package** (in this case, :code:`another/path/to/models/run_name/`).
+The model will be saved in the :code:`models/` directory within the same directory as the **training job package** (in this case, :code:`another/path/to/models/run_name/`).
 You can specify the :code:`run_name` to use when saving the model with the :code:`-o` argument, otherwise the run name will be the date and time of the run (or whatever is specified as the run path inside the config file).

 .. _pretrained_weights_remote: